vincent-smith309/NPC/README.md

 Please only download from official links provided by The Fool.
 If you feel obliged to give me a donation I won't turn it down, but it is not required and the software itself will never prompt you to give a donation.

+Got some decent quality of life things coming in v1.2

 f you want to donate please contact me on Discord

 Contact info: Discord: thefool309#9194